microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 1. Navigate to your project: `MCW-Cognitive-services-and-deep-learning`.

-2. Start your Notebook server on `Free Compute` by clicking on the **Play** icon in the toolbar as shown:
+2. Start your Notebook server on `Free Compute` by selecting on the **Play** icon in the toolbar as shown:

 	![The image shows the Start Notebook Server Icon and highlights the area to select.](images/az_nb_setup/02.png 'Start Notebook Server Icon')